Commercial Vehicle Insurance for Small Businesses Explained

 Commercial vehicle insurance varies depending on your insurer and your industry.
 There are many customized insurance policies that fit the needs of your small business.
 The three main areas of coverage include:

-As always, check in with your independent insurance broker.
+As always, check in with your independent car insurance broker.
 They can help you evaluate your insurance needs and answer your questions.